How to answer A-level biology application questions

 1. Where is the join?

-Don’t be put off by the unfamiliar protein / species / mating behaviour in the question!
-Turn it to your advantage – mine it for clues.
-Your answer will likely involve a mixture of your own knowledge and using key words (maybe names) and phrases from the new context.
-Spot the join between what you know already and the information you need to pull from the question and you’ll have everything you need.
+Don’t be put off by the unfamiliar protein / species / mating behaviour in the question.
+Application questions often contain hints- has something in the question been described as “similar to” something more familiar?
+Your answer will likely involve a mixture of your own knowledge and using key words (perhaps names and phrases) from the new context.
+Spot the join between what you know already and the information you need to pull from the question.

 1. Where do I start?
 How do I end?

-Questions worth 5 or 6 marks often have a flow, like a story.
+Questions worth 5 or 6 marks often have a logical flow, like a story.
 If the question asks you what the link is between a mutation in “gene-you’ve-never-heard-of X” and “mystery illness Y” these are you start and end points – they’ve given these to you! – with five story points in-between.
 Point 1 might be “A mutation in X means the base sequence is altered” Point 2 “This means the primary protein structure might change” …right up to point 5 “lacking the working enzyme produces the symptoms of illness Y”.
-Make sure your points flow.
+Make sure your points flow like a story.

 1. What about this graph, diagram or picture?

 As complex as it may look, data is there to help you.
 Scientists use graphs and charts to communicate their results – so spend some time making sure you understand what point they’re trying to make.
-Remember to make small, specific comparisons between pairs of results – bars on a chart, or lines on a graph.
-This breaks the problem down into steps, and potentially gives you access to more marks.
+When commenting on data, remember to make small, specific comparisons between pairs of results – bars on a chart, or lines on a graph.
+This breaks the problem down into smaller steps, and potentially gives you access to more marks.
 Remember that a “describe” question wants you to talk about what the data is doing while “explain” wants why it’s doing it (the science behind the graph).
 “Suggest” questions usually mean you can think creatively to explain the data.

 If in doubt, take a deep breath read the question from the start again.
-This isn’t just to “calm you down”, it’s also changing the pace at which you read.
-Try to ignore any distracting names and picture what is happening for the scientists in the question – what scientific question are they asking?
-How are they answering it?
-My students often find the key to application questions is putting yourself in the scientists’ shoes.
-Can you see anything differently?
+Try to ignore any distracting terminology and picture what is happening in the question.
+My students often find the key to application questions is putting yourself in the scientists’ shoes – can you see anything differently from their POV?

 See my other tips for A-level biology essays and A-level biology evaluate questions – hopefully these help too.